SalishSeaCast/SalishSeaCmd/docs/development.rst

 The documentation for the :kbd:`SalishSeaCmd` package is written in `reStructuredText`_ and converted to HTML using `Sphinx`_.
 Creating a :ref:`SalishSeaCmdDevelopmentEnvironment` as described above includes the installation of Sphinx.
-The documentation is integrated into the :ref:`tools-repo` docs.
-Building the documentation is driven by :file:`tools/docs/Makefile`.
+Building the documentation is driven by :file:`docs/Makefile`.
 With your :kbd:`salishsea-cmd` development environment activated,
 use: